MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 1. Sign in to the [Azure portal](https://portal.azure.cn).
 2. Select the bot that you want to configure.
 3. In the left pane, select **Channels** under **Settings**.
 4. In the right pane, select the icon of the channel you want to add to your bot.
 You may need to scroll down to see the list of all **Available Channels**.
 The connection steps vary for each channel.
-Refer to the related article in the table below for more information on supported channels.
+For more information on supported channels, see the related articles.

 | Channel | Description |
 |:-|:-|